mailgun/documentation/source/user_manual.rst

 * There is a limit of 10,000 emails per month.
 * Data for Logs and the Events API are stored for 2 days.
+* There is a limit of 100 email validations per month.

 If you have given us your payment information, there is no limit on number of messages sent and/or received and data retention for Logs and the Events API is at least 30 days.